JeffBNimble/LoLBookOfChampions-ios-sqlite/Readme.md

 * Use [CocoaPods](http://www.cocoapods.org), navigate to the project folder containing the podfile and run `pod install`
 * Open the workspace in either XCode or AppCode, compile and run the app

+**Warning**
+Please note that running this application on your device will take up approximately 360MB of disk space.
+The entire set of League of Legends images are cached.
+You should make sure that you run this application while connected to WiFi or you will use 350MB of data as soon as the app launches.

 # Introduction
 LoL Book of Champions is an iOS application that is more a playground for some key tech I wanted to play with than anything else.
 However, it is a simple League of Legends Champion Browser.
 I am fortunate to work at Riot Games and this application also shows off the champion imagery from the talented artists at Riot Games.
 It uses the [Riot Games Developer API](http://developer.riotgames.com) to obtain champion data.